emmaamobi/Free-CS-Education/README.md

 ## About
 This repository is meant to work as a database to store useful Computer Science related website URLs, textbooks, and open directories.

-This repository will not restrict itself to a particular CS websites.
-But it will not include specific articles or one-off pages from a website.
-A CS website (included on this list) is one that has a strong focus on CS.

 ---
 ## Use Case
-This list is meant to help all people who are interested in CS get started.
+This website is meant to help all people who are interested in CS get started.

-To see the list click on the [Websites.md](Websites.md) file.

 ---
 ## Project Inspiration